ryojitanabe/ecconf/index.md

-This web site provides statistics of acceptance rate for the main evolutionary computation conferences for my own interest.
+This web site provides statistics of acceptance rate of the main evolutionary computation conferences for my own interest.
 Since I collected data manually, some statistics may be incorrect.
-If you found some errors, please email me (Ryoji Tanabe, rt.ryoji.tanabe [at] gmail.com) or send a pull request.
+If you found some errors, please email me ([Ryoji Tanabe](https://ryojitanabe.github.io/), rt.ryoji.tanabe [at] gmail.com) or send a pull request.

 ## Table of contents